Hydrocarbon Hazes on Temperate sub-Neptune K2-18b supported by data from the James Webb Space Telescope: Discussion

 \subsection{Instrumental Offsets and Systematics}

-Our analyses do not incorporate potential instrumental offsets, which are known to significantly affect retrieved atmospheric properties.
-In particular, the NIRSpec instrument exhibits well-documented systematic issues in numerous transit observations \citep[e.g.,][]{moran2023,may2023,gressier2024,alderson2025}.
-These studies have generally introduced additional free parameters to account for these offsets.
-For instance, \citetalias{madhusudhan2023} reported a NIRSpec offset of –41 ppm relative to the NIRISS observations in their canonical model. \citet{hu2025} identified visit-to-visit inconsistencies in the NIRSpec G235H and G395H datasets that cannot be explained by stellar heterogeneity, with detector-level offsets (NRS1 vs. NRS2) reaching up to 90 ppm in some cases.
+Our retrieval framework includes wavelength-dependent offsets between JWST instruments, which are known to influence inferred atmospheric properties.
+In particular, NIRSpec systematics are well documented in transit spectroscopy \citep[e.g.,][]{moran2023, may2023, gressier2024, alderson2025}, and previous studies have shown that at least one free offset is required to achieve consistent fits to NIR data \citep{madhusudhan2023, schmidt2025}.
+For example, \citetalias{madhusudhan2023} reported a NIRSpec offset of $-$41 ppm relative to NIRISS.
+More recent analyses \citep{hu2025} further identify visit-to-visit inconsistencies in the NIRSpec G235H and G395H observations, with detector-level offsets (NRS1 vs. NRS2) reaching up to $\sim$90 ppm.
+Offsets have also been suggested for MIRI, with reported values of $\sim$ 110--165 ppm \citep{luque2025}, although their origin is less well understood given that independent reductions yield consistent mean fluxes and MIRI is less sensitive to stellar heterogeneity.
+This raises the possibility that time-dependent or reduction-dependent systematics may play a role \citep{luque2025,stevenson2025}.

-In this work, the haze continua were constructed specifically for the NIRISS and NIRSpec datasets considered.
-Incorporating an instrumental offset into our retrievals would therefore require modifying assumptions about particle radii and number densities (Table \ref{tab:haze particle radii and densities}).
-Moreover, treating offsets as a free parameter would bias the retrieved values unless haze particle properties were also allowed to vary simultaneously.
-Exploring this joint parameter space will be an important avenue for future work.

-Offsets have also been suggested for MIRI, with \citet{luque2025} retrieving values of $\sim$110–165 ppm.
-In this study, we intentionally chose not to apply an offset to the MIRI data.
-While NIRSpec offsets are well-documented, the origin of such large MIRI offsets is less clear.
-Independent reductions yield consistent mean fluxes \citep{luque2025,stevenson2025}, and the MIRI wavelength range is comparatively less sensitive to stellar heterogeneity.
-Moreover, our MIRI data reduction recovers an overlapping data point at $\sim$5.2 $\mu$m that agrees with the NIRSpec measurements beyond 5 $\mu$m, providing further justification for excluding an offset.
-Additional visits are required to test whether time-dependent systematics could produce such offsets.

-Nonetheless, MIRI data remain vulnerable to unresolved reduction-dependent biases.
-Sections \ref{sec:pylightcurve} and \ref{appendix: miri: no. of integrations masked} demonstrate that specific MIRI data points are vulnerable to variability from untreated time-correlated noise and the number of discarded initial integrations. \citet{stevenson2025} showed that different binning schemes can also affect spectral interpretations, and the weak constraining power of MIRI has been further highlighted by \citet{welbanks2025} and \citet{luque2025}.
-The focus of our study is to utilise the MIRI spectrum not for molecular detections but as a baseline anchor that enables us to fit a haze slope in the NIR, and to obtain a solution that is compatible with the entire range of observations.
-This study would particularly benefit from repeated MIRI observations to better constrain the baseline level and assess the stability of the dataset.